Iconic landmarks of Sydney to tick off your list

 The Rocks

-Another fun spot and iconic historic neighbourhood, located just under the Sydney harbour Bridge, is The Rocks.
+Another fun spot and iconic historic neighbourhood, located just under the Sydney Harbour Bridge, is The Rocks.
 Filled with upscale restaurants complete with harbour views, funky pubs, unique galleries, and historic sites, The Rocks is crawling with excited visitors.
 The Rocks Discovery Museum is a free-entry option for families that tells the story of The Rocks, from pre-European times to the present.
 You can find animal wall prints from a local Sydney artist at ATTY Gallery.
-At Dawes Point Battery Reserve, learn about a military defense site on the harbour while enjoying the incredible views of Sydney Cove.
+At Dawes Point Battery Reserve, learn about a military defence site on the harbour while enjoying the incredible views of Sydney Cove.
 Sussannah Place is a historic site of four different houses to remind you of the immigrants who built Sydney.
 Go shopping for hand-crafted jewellery, enjoy live music, and learn a new skill during a live demonstration at The Rocks Markets on Saturday and Sunday, from 10am-5pm.
 End the day with yoga and a picnic under the Harbour Bridge.

 Queen Victoria Building